ryiosdev/FiestaUI/README.md

 ### API Documentation in Xcode
 Open the root `Package.swift` file in Xcode, and select the "Product" menu, and then "Build Documentation".
-This will open Developer Documentation window containing the FestaUI API documentation.
+This will open Developer Documentation window featuring the FestaUI package's documentation.